Open D tuning: Variations

+F-A-D-F-A-D, Open D tuning with low F

+Used by some Brazilian sertanejo musicians on the acoustic guitar to approximate the sound of the viola caipira, a Brazilian country guitar with ten paired strings, traditionally tuned either A-D-F#-A-D or B-E-G#-B-E.

 D-A-D-F-A-C, Open Dmaj7 tuning

 This variant is achieved by lowering the high D string a half step to C♯ when tuned to open D. C♯ is the major seventh of the D major scale, hence the name.
 It also can be used for both fingerstyle and slide guitar work.

 D-A-D-F-A-D, Open Dm tuning

 This variant uses an F natural, the minor third.